 17 As for me, I am poor and needy, but the Lord takes thought for me.
 You are my help and my deliverer; do not delay, O my God!”

 (Psalm 40:0–17 ESV)

 Responding in Song

-Sigmon Home Fellowship Group will meet on December 12th, from 2-4 p.m. at the Tack home (9713 Gwynn Park Dr., Columbia).
+Sigmon Home Fellowship Group: will meet after worship at the Tack home (9713 Gwynn Park Dr. in Ellicott City) today.

 Garvey/Fyfe Home Fellowship Group: will meet October 9th at the Senio home (11 Stout Run Ct. in Catonsville).

 Wright Home Fellowship Group: will meet on 10/28.
 Location TBA

 Women’s Tuesday Evening Bible Study: Meeting on the First and third Tuesdays of each month at the Wright’s home ((9461 Kilimanjaro Rd in Columbia).
 Please join us for a study of 1 Samual using Tim Chester’s book, 1 Samuel for You.